csjiet/keybinds-shortcuts-environment-setups/How I setup a new computer.md

 + create `touch $HOME/.tmux.conf`
 + copy config to the file
 Download tmux plugin manager, so that we can enable some plugin commands in `.tmux.conf` (must be done)
-- `git clone git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
+- `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
 - This will create a new `~/.tmux` directory to store the plugins file

 ### Anaconda installation